panique/mini/README.md

 2. Don't use the same name for class and method, as this might trigger an (unintended) *__construct* of the class.
    This is really weird behaviour, but documented here: http://php.net/manual/en/language.oop5.decon.php

-## What does MVC mean, and what is a model, a view, a controller

-There are thousands of explanations, discussions and info-graphics on that topic on the web, and most of them can explain this much better than this README ever could.

 ## How this framework works